Jake10131/WallpaperDownloader/README.md

 ## Features:
 * User Agent!
-* Numbers of pages to scrape!
+* Numbers of wallpapers to scrape!
 * Auto saving!
+* Multithreading!

 ## Requirements:

 * beautifulsoup4
 * requests
-* os
+* tqdm
 * random

 ## How to setup: